d3x0r/STFRPhysics/FirstPrinciples.md

 ## And then to really complicate things...

-Angles will be represented using a fraction from 0-1 for 0 to 90 degrees.
-A value greater than 90 degrees will be greater than 1.
-Partially this equates '1' to 'i' in complex numbers or quaternions, that
-1i is pi/2 radians of rotation; this is just '1'.
+Angles will be represented using a fraction from 0-1 for 0 to 360 degrees.
+This equates '1/4' to 'i' in complex numbers or quaternions, that `1i` is `pi/2` radians of rotation; this is just '1/4'.
+The range for angles is +/-1.   `1/2`  equates to the south pole also, going around a sphere.

-Comparitively can use the number 0,1,2,3,4,.. to represent important points on a sin curve (where it's min and max and 0), that 0=0, 1=1, 2=0, 3=-1, and 4=0; 4 is a completed cycle from 0, and is back to the same value as 0.
+Comparitively can use the number 0,1/4,2/4,3/4,4/4,.. to represent important points on a sin curve (where it's min and max and 0), that 0/4=0, 1/4=1, 2/4=0, 3/4=-1, and 4/4=0; 4/4 is a completed cycle from 0, and is back to the same value as 0.
 In binary, the values 00, 01, 10, 11, have a sign bit that's the left bit, and the value bit on the right side, giving +0, +1, -0, -1, +0,... for sin.
 The sign on 0 is often irrelavent, but one might regard the sign of the 0 as the direction the curve is going when it crossees that 0, with either a positive slope at 0 or a negative slope at 2.